taggedzi/exapunks/notes/tricks.md

 ### Avoid DROP and HALT

 When trying to shave off cycles and size DROP and HALT are waisteful unless they are absolutely needed.
 When a EXA runs out of viable instructions it will automatically drop any files and self destruct.
+When this happens it does not count towards your cycles or size.
 There are times that a DROP or HALT are required, but only use them when you must!

+## Have any tips you'd like to add? let me know.